yarnpkg/berry/packages/plugin-catalog/README.md

 This plugin adds support for centralized dependency version management through catalogs, similar to pnpm's catalog feature.

+It hooks into:
+- `reduceDependency` and replaces catalog ranges with the ones defined in a catalog.
+- `beforeWorkspacePacking` replacing catalogs with actual ranges before packing

 ## Install

 This plugin is included by default starting from Yarn 4.10.0.